MohamedElaraby99/tracker-tool/Ackee-master/docs/Anonymization.md

 # Anonymization

-Ackee tries its best to keep tracked data anonymized.
+FikraTracker tries its best to keep tracked data anonymized.
 Several steps are used to avoid that users are identifiable, while still providing helpful analytics.

 ## User identifier

-Ackee uses the IP, user-agent and domainId to identify a user.
+FikraTracker uses the IP, user-agent and domainId to identify a user.
 All information will be hashed together with a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) that changes daily.
 The final hash is called `clientId`.

 The daily salt is never stored anywhere.
 It avoids that database backups can be used to stick data together to reconstruct the browsing history of a user.

-Ackee also removes personal data from previous records when a new record with an existing identification gets added.
+FikraTracker also removes personal data from previous records when a new record with an existing identification gets added.
 This way the user identifier and other identifiable data is only stored once in the database.
-Or with other words: Ackee forgets who you are as soon as it sees you, again.
+Or with other words: FikraTracker forgets who you are as soon as it sees you, again.
 It's not possible to reconstruct a browsing history, even on a daily basis.

 ## Personal data

-Ackee won't track personal information by default, but it has the ability to do so in a privacy focused way.
+FikraTracker won't track personal information by default, but it has the ability to do so in a privacy focused way.
 Our recommendation:

 1. Ask the user for permission to track personal data and set a cookie to remember their decision
-2. Enable `detailed` with the next page view (an option of [ackee-tracker](https://github.com/electerious/ackee-tracker))
+2. Enable `detailed` with the next page view (an option of [FikraTracker-tracker](https://github.com/electerious/FikraTracker-tracker))
-3. Ackee now receives data considered as "personal data"
+3. FikraTracker now receives data considered as "personal data"

 The following data is considered as "personal data":